Whst'd home > Clubs & Charities > Lib-Dem Whstd home page

 New Cycleway Leasey Bridge Lane to Harpenden

-Free weekly bus Hilldyke via Lea Valley Estate to Somerfield Supermarket
+Free weekly bus Hilldyke to Co-op Supermarket in Harpenden

 Stopping the re-opening of Blackbridge Tip

-Successfully campaigning for local children to go to acceptable local secondary school
+Successfully campaigning for local children to go to acceptable local secondary schools

 Had 30 mph speed limit installed on Lower Luton Road